cschladetsch/JsIndustrialProducer/Readme.md

-# JsTechnoProducer - Industrial MIDI Song Creator
+# JsIndustrialProducer - Industrial MIDI Song Creator

+**Note:** For the full experience with parameter controls, song generation, and real-time playback, please download and run locally.
+The application is a standalone HTML file with no external dependencies.

 ## Demo Visual